MrTipson/DiscordCSS/README.md

  # DiscordCSS

-DiscordCSS is a custom Discord theme (duh) that aims to create a more pleasant Discord experience.
+DiscordCSS is a set of css stylesheets that aims to create a more pleasant Discord experience.
-Its modularity means that you can mix and match whichever parts you want to make your personal experience even better.
+It's modularity means that you can mix and match whichever parts you want.

-The Discord app needs to be patched instructions can be found on the project [wiki](https://github.com/MrTipson/DiscordCSS/wiki).
+The Discord app needs to be patched, instructions can be found on the project [wiki](https://github.com/MrTipson/DiscordCSS/wiki).
 If you're using the web version it should be available via an extension to your browser.
 Something like [Amino](https://chrome.google.com/webstore/detail/amino-live-css-editor/pbcpfbcibpcbfbmddogfhcijfpboeaaf) will do, but you can use anything you want.

+If you would like me to add a certain functionality, you can make an issue or fork the repo and make a pull request

 # Stylesheets